 To apply a CRL

-- On the HTTPS Configuration page, click Upload in the Certificate Revocation List row.
+- On the HTTPS Configuration page, click Certificate Revocation List.

 - Click Browse next to Certificate Revocation List and select the CRL to apply.